by Will Grumke May 12, 2021 6 min read

 No matter where you're at in your journey, I commend you for starting and/or sticking with it.

 If you are new to working out, then the good thing is you have an advantage here.

-So, every time you work out, you will break down the muscle ... and with proper recovery, they will grow back bigger and stronger.
+So, when you work out, you will break down the muscle ... and with proper recovery and nutrition, they will grow back bigger and stronger.

 If you are advanced, it may take a little more effort, or your changes may not be as noticeable.

-Regardless, even in a gym, a newcomer has the ability to see changes faster.
+Regardless, even in a gym, a newcomer typically has the potential to see changes faster.